CVE-2025-34185: CWE-200 Exposure of Sensitive Information to an Unauthorized Actor in Ilevia Srl. EVE X1 Server

 Technical Analysis

-CVE-2025-34185 identifies a critical vulnerability in Ilevia Srl.'s EVE X1 Server software, specifically versions up to 4.7.18.0.eden.
-The flaw resides in the handling of the 'db_log' POST parameter, which allows unauthenticated remote attackers to perform arbitrary file disclosure.
-This is a classic example of CWE-200 (Exposure of Sensitive Information) combined with CWE-22 (Path Traversal), enabling attackers to read files outside the intended directory scope.
-Because the vulnerability requires no authentication (pre-authentication) and no user interaction, it can be exploited remotely with minimal effort.
-The attacker can retrieve sensitive system files, configuration data, and potentially credentials stored on the server, which could lead to further compromise or lateral movement within the network.
-The CVSS v4.0 score of 8.7 reflects the high impact on confidentiality, the ease of exploitation (network vector, low complexity), and the absence of required privileges or user interaction.
-Although no public exploits are reported yet, the vulnerability's nature makes it a prime target for attackers once exploit code becomes available.
-The lack of an official patch at the time of publication increases the urgency for organizations to implement compensating controls.
+CVE-2025-34185 identifies a critical vulnerability in the Ilevia EVE X1 Server software, specifically versions up to 4.7.18.0.eden.
+The flaw exists in the handling of the 'db_log' POST parameter, which allows unauthenticated remote attackers to perform arbitrary file disclosure.
+This vulnerability is a combination of CWE-200 (Exposure of Sensitive Information to an Unauthorized Actor) and CWE-22 (Path Traversal), indicating that the server fails to properly validate or sanitize input paths, enabling attackers to access files outside the intended directory scope.
+Because the vulnerability requires no authentication, no user interaction, and has low attack complexity, it presents a significant risk.
+Attackers can retrieve sensitive system files, configuration data, and credentials, potentially facilitating further compromise or lateral movement within affected environments.
+The CVSS 4.0 vector (AV:N/AC:L/AT:N/PR:N/UI:N/VC:H/VI:N/VA:N/SC:N/SI:N/SA:N) reflects a network attack vector with high confidentiality impact and no requirements for privileges or user interaction.
+No patches or official fixes are currently published, and no known exploits have been reported in the wild as of now.
+However, the vulnerability's nature and severity suggest it could be targeted soon after disclosure.
+The vulnerability affects all versions up to 4.7.18.0.eden, implying a broad scope of impact for users of this server software.
+Given the exposure of sensitive information, attackers could leverage this to gain credentials or system details, enabling further attacks such as privilege escalation or data exfiltration.

 Potential Impact